-recognise

-patterns that

-relate to scientific

-ideas, e.g. finding
+Pupil can recognise patterns that relate to scientific ideas, e.g. finding out which materials make better earmuffs.

-out which

-materials make

-better earmuffs.

-Physics - Light and Sound Light & sound can be reflected & absorbed and enable us to see & hear data
+Physics - Light and Sound Light & sound can be reflected & absorbed and enable us to see & hear Pupil can use various equipment, as instructed, repeatedly and with care, e.g. thermometers.

-Explain, with reference to vibrations, how

-instructed,

-repeatedly and

-with care, e.g.

-thermometers.

-Pupils explore how to

-improve the quality of
+Pupils explore how to improve the quality of data